— Built for this work

 Reentry & Court Referral

-Licensed training in evidence-based addiction counseling — motivational interviewing, relapse prevention, and cognitive-behavioral approaches specific to substance use.
+Evidence-based addiction counseling — motivational interviewing, relapse prevention, and cognitive-behavioral approaches specific to substance use.

 Certified in trauma-informed yoga therapy — somatic regulation, breath-based nervous-system reset, and grounded movement for people in early and sustained recovery.